MasonKotlarz/masonkotlarz.github.io/index.md

 title: "Mason Kotlarz Portfolio"
 ---

+Welcome! 👋

-Welcome to my Cybersecurity Engineering Portfolio!
+This is my Cybersecurity Engineering Portfolio for **CPRE 494** at Iowa State.

-Here you’ll find my projects, reflections, and coursework for CPRE 494.
+Use the sidebar or top navigation to explore:
+- **Projects**: Senior Design and coursework projects
+- **Reflections**: Ethics, Gen Ed, and Cumulative reflections
+- **Resume**: Downloadable PDF of my resume